Beyond Rewards in Reinforcement Learning for Cyber Defence: Results

 \subsubsection{The impact of agent order}

-Evaluating the impact of different agent orders on reward function performance reveals how the real-world constraints of uncertain attacker timing and dynamics could impact the performance and worst-case risks of ACD agents.
+Evaluating the impact of different agent orders reveals how the real-world constraints of uncertain attacker timing and dynamics could impact the performance and worst-case risks of ACD agents.
 Table~\ref{tab:across_network_results_extended} shows the average agent performance across all runs and network sizes in each of the three agent orders: red then blue, blue then red, and random.
-Continuing the trend, SP and SPN have considerably higher performance scores and lower risks than the dense rewards.
-When the agent order is randomised, the scores for all reward functions are greatly reduced, highlighting the sensitivity of DRL-based ACD agents to adversary timing.
+Continuing the trend, SP and SPN induce policies with considerably higher performance and lower risk than the dense rewards.
+When agent order is randomised, the scores for all reward functions are greatly reduced, highlighting the sensitivity of DRL-based ACD agents to adversary timing.
 Notably, SPN significantly outperforms the other reward functions when the agent order is random--the most challenging and realistic setting in which the agent order cannot be assumed before an episode begins.
 Furthermore, when the agent order is blue then red and agents use the extended action space (i.e., blue can place decoys and moves before red), the average performance for SP agents reaches 0 meaning an ideally secure network with no compromised nodes during any episode.
 Collectively these results showcase the strong inter-relationships between reward function, action space, and performance risks when agent timing cannot be anticipated.
-See Appendix~\ref{episodic_rews} for the average agent $\text{Score}_\text{GT}$ alongside mean episodic rewards for each reward function in YT.
+See Appendix~\ref{episodic_rews} for the average agent $\text{Score}_\text{GT}$ alongside mean episodic rewards in YT.